Tessa MacKay

 30 × 26 cm

 Though I am non-religious, I am familiar with the expression “Love thy neighbour” that derives from Mathew 22:37-39 “Thou shalt love thy neighbour as thyself,” having found its way into the mainstream lexicon.
 Its pertinence struck me in the context of the contradictory values – a gradual creep of greed, complacency and cold indifference – that has delivered the current housing crisis, particularly in Perth, Western Australia, which (at the time of writing this) holds the highest national rent increase and some of the lowest vacancy rates in the country.
 This work joins the chorus of many Australians demanding meaningful reform towards a broken system that increasingly only looks after the lucky few.
-As a nation of predominantly Anglo-Celtic origins and therefore, an ethics system informed largely via that of the Western Judeo-Christian belief system, the inequity of the current situation spotlights just how far we have strayed as a society – one that prides itself on egalitarianism – and there has never been a more pertinent time to refocus on these foundational values, religious or not.
+As a nation of predominantly Anglo-Celtic origins and, therefore, an ethics system informed largely via that of the Western Judeo-Christian belief system, the inequity of the current situation spotlights just how far we have strayed as a society – one that prides itself on egalitarianism – and there has never been a more pertinent time to refocus on these foundational values, religious or not.
 This work draws upon the French “Trompe l’Oeil” aesthetic (“deceiving the eye”) to call out the illusion that is the “Australian dream” of owning a home.

 MacKay (b.1991) is an Australian/New Zealand artist based in Fremantle (Walyalup), Western Australia.
 As a person with dyslexia and non-attentive ADHD, MacKay’s early academic difficulties led her to painting as a refuge; to centre and express herself non-verbally.
 During high school, MacKay received formal training at Claremont School of Art, where she studied atelier methods in Classical Realism under the mentorship of Richard Te Kuaha Merito.
 This emphasis on painting technique led to MacKay’s affinity for large-scale photorealism and hyperrealism portraiture painting.
 Overwhelmed by the dizzying intellectualism of the conceptual art world, these ultra technical styles allowed MacKay to do what she loved most; to lose herself in the act of painting.
 Meters in dimension, these flagship works would take a year or more to complete, becoming a devotional practice.
 Over a five year period, MacKay honed a high proficiency in photorealism and hyperrealism, which culminated with her winning the 2019 Archibald ‘Packing Room Prize’, and a 2022 exhibit Retrospective.